IDIAMath/idiamath.github.io/docs/question/tune-3d-function.md

 ```
 The variable `func` is the goal function, where the list `all_params` lists
 the name of all "potentially unknown" parameters.
 The list `coef` holds all the
 parameters values.
-In the example above, we have 2. order polynomial with
+In the example above, we have a 2. order polynomial with
-6 parameters and they are given a random value between $[-4,4]$, excluding 0,
+6 parameters and they are given a random value between $$[-4,4]$$, excluding 0,
 with two parameters guaranteed to be zero.
+The list `params` holds the names
+of the unkown parameters, in the above example we draw two random parameters.